 Quip’s solution is specifically designed for businesses that live and breathe Salesforce.
 Given Salesforce’s seemingly endless slew of integrations, a platform-specific file sharing app like Quip is a helpful alternative to an external file sharing solution.

 Shared files, collaborative documents, and access history are all built into Quip’s platform.
 These features are a great way for Salesforce users to level up their internal communication and teamwork.

 What’s the best file sharing app for your business?

 Organizing your files and avoiding document disarray means getting your file sharing under control.

 With the list above, you can zero in on a solution that makes sense for your team.

-And if you’re looking to make your team more efficient and streamline your file sharing, RingCentral can definitely do the trick.
+Are you looking for a free document sharing app?
+Use Glip to make your team more efficient and streamline your file sharing.